Walker Broadcast Management Institute

-The Walker Broadcast Management Institute is now in its 20th year, having completed its first six, 3-year management education cycle in 2015.
-The 2017 Institute marks the second year of another 3-year cycle (although you may join the cycle at any time) and is designed for broadcast managers and those seeking or being prepared for broadcast management positions.
+The Walker Broadcast Management Institute is now in its 23rd year, having completed its first seven 3-year management education cycles in 2018.
+The 2021 Institute marks the second year of another 3-year cycle (although you may join the cycle at any time) and is designed for broadcast managers and those seeking or being prepared for broadcast management positions.

 Financial Management for Broadcasters

 - How do you evaluate lease vs. buy in capital acquisition?